truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/PoolCreateWizardScreens.md

 {{< toc >}}

-The **Pool Creation Wizard** includes the wizard configuration screens, a configuration preview and inventory list of disks available on the system.
+The **Pool Creation Wizard** includes the wizard configuration screens, a configuration preview, and an inventory list of disks available on the system.

 The **Create Pool (new)** button at the top right of the **Storage Dashboard** screen opens the **Pool Creation Wizard**.